joggrdocs/.github/profile/README.md

 Joggr
 </h1>
 <p align="center">
-The AI Docs Platform built for developers (and agents)
+The context engineering toolkit for developing with AI agents.
 <p>
 <p align="center">
  <a href="https://www.joggr.ai/">Learn More</a> | <a href="https://www.joggr.ai/customers">Customer Stories</a> | <a href="https://www.joggr.ai/ducks">Ducks</a>